Fine-Tuning Llama 3: Enhancing Accuracy in Medical Q&A With LLMs

 qa_dataset.push_to_hub("<HF_USERNAME>/med-qa")

 In the end, any model we train from this dataset will directly depend on its quality, therefore we set ourselves up for allowing multiple labelers, reviewers, and domain experts to review the questions and answers for correctness.
-We can achieve this with an inside Label Studio to incrementally generate a large, high quality dataset.
+We can achieve this inside Label Studio to incrementally generate a large, high quality dataset.

 Fine-tune Llama 3 on Synthetic Q&A Dataset